 Please note the district will begin the year with no transportation.
 Our day students are transported by their home school district.
 We will also not take field trips or vocational trips until further notice.
 Below are the protocols we will follow if transportation is reinstated.
-The student disembarkment and bus drills are necessary to start school and will be followed immediately.
+Beginning in the 2021-2022 the district has begun transportation on a limited basis